Key takeaways:

 To become a roofing contractor and work on projects worth more than $2,500, register with the Alabama Licensing Board for General Contractors.

-To become a licensed roofing contractor, you must complete the application form, submit the required documentation and fees, secure a $10,000 license/permit bond, and obtain general liability insurance to protect your business and clients.
+To get your license, complete the application form, submit the required documentation and fees, secure a $10,000 license/permit bond, and obtain general liability insurance.
 There are no education requirements or exams to pass.

-However, you also need a Designated Qualifying Representative (DQR) that meets all licensing requirements to validate your experience and ability to perform roofing work.
-This is submitted as part of the application package.
+You’ll also need a Designated Qualifying Representative (DQR) who meets all licensing requirements to validate your experience and ability to perform roofing work.
+This is submitted as part of your application package.

 Ready to start?
 Get the complete steps to becoming a roofer in Alabama.